brookshelley/brookshelley.github.com/books.md

     set up for a few more stories about these women and their tea and sympathy shop.
-The magic in this book was better fleshed-out than The Witch's Daughter, and I enjoyed the church being the enemy, though demons vs. wtiches was an odd choice.
+The magic in this book was better fleshed-out than The Witch's Daughter, and I enjoyed the church being the enemy, though demons vs. witches was an odd choice.

 64. **The Little Book of Hygge** — Meik Wiking